mediaccs/LabelGenius/README.md

-# LabelGenius - GPT-Powered Media Text Labeller
+# LabelGenius - GPT-Powered Media Text Labeler
 ## A Tool for Dynamic and Flexible Labeling with GPT Models for Media Text Classification
 This GitHub repository holds the code and materials designed for a dynamic and innovative approach to text classification using GPT-4 and GPT-3.5 models.
 It introduces an iterative refinement process, initiating the classification with GPT-4 and progressively enhancing accuracy through human validation and model fine-tuning.